 These Crazy looking fish can only be found down at the bottom foraging among the Corals.
 Half fish, half …err lizard?
 These are pretty amazing to see but can be tricky to find.

-Another of Hawaii’s Hawkfish these are fairly large bottom dwellers that hide away in the Coral and nooks and crannies.
+Another of Hawaii’s Hawkfish.
+The Marbled Hawkfish are fairly large bottom dwellers that hide away in the Coral and nooks and crannies.

 These are big, brightly colored fish that have very few predators and as such are very brash.
 If you spot one of these it is unlikely to be spooked and will just go about its business.
 While they are an impressive sight they are sadly invasive and cause a lot of problems on Hawaii’s Reefs

-You rarely see These brightly colored Snappers on their own.
+You rarely see these brightly colored Snappers on their own.
 These are shoaling fish and you find them densely packed around rocky pinnacles and coral stacks.
-These are a great sign of a healthy reef system and are a joy to encounter.
+These are a great signs of a healthy reef system and are a joy to encounter.

-When you spot one of these alien looking beasts they need little identification.
+When you spot one of these alien-looking beasts they need little identification.
 The first few times it’s simply WTF!
 These are peaceful creatures that simply float around not really seeming to do a great deal.
-Their is pretty self explanatory as they look pretty much like a trumpet.
+Their name is pretty self-explanatory as they look pretty much like a trumpet.

-We strongly encourage divers and Snorkeler to peer into any nook and cranny, alcove or crevice.
+We strongly encourage divers and Snorkelers to peer into any nook and cranny, alcove, or crevice.
 You never know what you will find.
 However, should you peer in only to find a big eye peering back…try not to jump out of your skin, it will likely just be a Squirrelfish resting.